gscrow/dressipi-com/privacy.markdown

 In some cases, we choose to retain certain information in an anonymous, depersonalised or aggregated form to use it for research, data analysis and improving our Services.

 ### Rights to Access and Control Your Personal Data
 We provide many choices about the collection, use and sharing of your data.
-We offer you Account Settings to control and manage the personal data we have about you and the ability to delete or correct data added to your profile.
+We offer you <a href="#privacy" class="anchor-link-privacy">Account Settings</a> to control and manage the personal data we have about you and the ability to delete or correct data added to your profile.

-You can ask us for a copy of your personal data, which we will provide in machine readable form.
+You can [ask us for a copy of your personal data](mailto:privacy@dressipi.com), which we will provide in machine readable form.

 ### Account Closure
 When you delete your account, we delete your name, email address, mobile number and identifying information such as IP addresses.
 It is not possible to recover a deleted account.
 If you have chosen to connect with any of our retail partners, we will request that they also delete your information.

-To delete your account at any time, please visit your Account Settings.
+To delete your account at any time, please visit your <a href="#privacy" class="anchor-link-privacy">Account Settings</a>.
 We generally delete closed account information within 30 days of account closure, except as noted below.

 We retain your personal data even after you have closed your account if reasonably necessary to comply with our legal obligations (including law enforcement requests), meet regulatory requirements, resolve disputes, maintain security, prevent fraud and abuse, enforce our User Agreement, or fulfil your request to “unsubscribe” from further messages from us.
 We will retain de-personalised information after your account has been closed.